What’s the Game: Hammersmith (twenty-one)

 Aimee, having meant nothing very portentous, stole a glance at Curach.
 Curach proved himself equal to gleaning conversation from the chaff of obscurity.

 “Madame Mossbunker,” he remarked, “is likely enough to bung you in a parlor, just to wait dinner.
-Don’t think she’ll insist on chewing the fat, being that she,” he broke for a laugh, “is a foreign lady, is what it comes down to.
+Don’t know she’ll insist on chewing the fat, being that she,” he broke for a laugh, “is a foreign lady, is what it comes down to.
 I haven’t myself been asked up to the manor house, so I can’t say…”

 “Wait,” Aimee interrupted.
 “Mr. Curach.”